 Before you agree to make a payment, learn more about BPO Collections Ltd here and how to make them go away.

 It’s not your fault.
 Complaints to the Financial Ombudsman have risen this year from 830 to 2,006, so it’s safe to say that you’re not alone.

 Deal with your debt today and feel better tomorrow.

-Who are BPO Collections?
+Who are BPO Debt Collections?

-Don’t Worry, here’s what to do
+Don’t worry, here’s what to do

 You could get rid of debt collectors by writing off your debt.
 I’ve put together a 4 question debt calculator which will tell you if you’re eligible: